negativetwelve/markmiyashita.com/_posts/cs61a/problems/2013-05-09-binary_search.md

 solution: true
 ---
 <p>
-  In this problem, our input is an and a sorted list.
+  In this problem, our input is an item and a sorted list.
 We want to see if the item exists in the list, but we want to do this search in &#920;(log n).
 That means that we cannot create copies of the list, we can't slice the list, and we can't just simply iterate through the list.
 Instead, we will use a technique called binary search.
 You can find more information about the algorithm <a href="http://en.wikipedia.org/wiki/Binary_search_algorithm">here.</a>
 </p>

 <p>